CaptainCrowbar/unicorn-lib/unicorn/options.md

 * `template <typename T> vector<T> Options::`**`get_list`**`(const u8string& name) const`
 * `bool Options::`**`has`**`(const u8string& name) const`

 These return information about the options and arguments found in the command line.
 The option name can be supplied with or without leading hyphens.
 Only the full name is recognized here, not an abbreviation.

-The `get()` function returns the argument attached to an option, converted to the given type (which must be a string type or an arithmetic type; when converting to a number, characters after a valid number are ignored).
+The `get()` function returns the argument attached to an option, converted to the given type.
+If the return type is an arithmetic type, the argument string will be converted; it may have a leading `"0x"` for hexadecimal, or a trailing SI multiplier (e.g. `"42k"` is interpreted as 42000); any other trailing characters that are not part of a number are ignored.
 If multiple arguments were supplied for the option, they are concatenated into a space delimited list first.
 If the option was not present on the command line, its default value is used.

 The `get_list()` function returns multiple arguments as a vector.
 Its behaviour is otherwise the same as `get()`.